Table of Contents

 Key Takeaways

-- Disability can severely impact finances through lost income, increased expenses, and reduced retirement savings.
-Planning ahead is important.
+• Disability can strain finances with lost income, higher expenses, and reduced retirement savings, making planning ahead essential.

-- Understanding Social Security disability benefits can help offset costs.
-SSDI and SSI provide income based on work credits or low income status.
+• Social Security disability benefits, through SSDI or SSI, offer income based on work credits or low income to help offset costs.

-- 401(k) withdrawals before age 59 1/2 typically incur a penalty, but disability allows earlier access without penalty.
-Consider increasing contributions.
+• Withdrawals from a 401(k) before age 59 1/2 usually incur a penalty, but disability exempts you, so consider increasing contributions.

-- Critical illness and disability income insurance are additional ways to prepare for the unexpected.
-Compare all options with a financial professional.
+• Critical illness and disability income insurance are additional ways to prepare for the unexpected.

 As much as you plan for your life after employment, not everyone gets to choose the best time to retire.
 Unexpected life changes could potentially force retirement before you expect to stop working, so it's wise to plan ahead in case you face early retirement due to disability.